 OUR CALLS TO THE EU

-- All development cooperation and humanitarian programmes must take a rights-based approach to gender equality, focusing on the poorest and most marginalised girls and women;
+- All international cooperation and humanitarian programmes must take a rights-based approach to gender equality, focusing on the most marginalised and excluded girls and young women;

 - We strongly encourage the EU to involve girls and young women in decision-making to ensure their priorities and needs are reflected and addressed;

 - The gender transformative approach must be at the heart of the EU’s approach to gender equality, including challenging discriminatory social norms as this is vital to ensuring transformative change for girls and their communities;

 - The EU should also adopt a life-cycle approach to identify the needs and challenges of girls and young women at different stages of their life;

 - Finally, the EU should support girls and young women in all their diversity, through policies and programmes underpinned by the principle of intersectionality.